 We can build a world‐class regional transportation network by fixing the way Penn Station is currently operated.

 Today, Long Island Rail Road and New Jersey Transit commuter trains dead‐end at Penn Station.
 Operating Penn Station as an inefficient terminal rather than a through station is at the heart of our regional transportation challenges.

-Implementing through-running service at Penn Station can create more pleasant experience for travelers, increase train capacity in and out of the station, and provide connection to more destinations.
+Implementing through‐running service at Penn Station can create a more pleasant experience for travelers, increase train capacity in and out of the station, and provide connections to more destinations.

 WHAT IS “THROUGH‐RUNNING”?
 GO TO:

 HISTORY OF PENN STATION

 1910 - Pennsylvania Station, commissioned by Pennsylvania Railroad and designed by McKim, Mead and White, opens.

 1917 - New York, New Haven & Hartford Railroad accesses Penn Station from the East Side via new Hell Gate Bridge, terminating at Penn.